 I draw upon an eclectic background, ranging from client-centered and Gestalt to psychodynamic and Jungian orientations.
-I have been studying mindfulness meditation, both as a personal practice and as a tool in psychotherapy, for 37 years.
+I have been studying mindfulness meditation, both as a personal practice and as a tool in psychotherapy, for 40 years.
 I have been exploring how dream work (dream-tending, embodied dream-tending, intuitive associations) and mindfulness meditation can work in complementary ways, deepening the therapeutic process.
 I have noticed how the development of a meditation practice has helped my clients to reduce their anxiety and embrace a fuller sense of self.
 My teaching is mentored for the past 12 years by Meditation teacher and psychologist Jack Kornfield, Ph.D. and for the past 2 years also by psychologist and Dzogchen/ Mahamudra meditation teacher Dan Brown, Ph.D.
 I also studied for over 10 years with Dzogchen meditation teacher Alan Wallace, Ph.D.and took the cultivating emotional balance training with him and Paul Ekman, Ph.D. in 2011.

 I teach mindfulness meditation and dream work in many different settings both nationally and internationally.
 Many of my clients come to me because I approach psychotherapy with a solid psychotherapeutic foundation grounded in both Western and Buddhist psychotherapy.

-I currently mentor two psychological assistants and am on the faculty of the Anamcara Institute for Spiritual End of Life Care.
+I currently mentor two psychological assistants, and adjunct faculty of Pacifica Graduate Institute.
 My husband, Michael Kearney, M.D., a palliative care physician, and I are authors of several book chapters and a JAMA article on whole-person care, spiritual care, and mindfulness meditation.
 My book Heartwork: The Path of Self-compassion was published in July.
 Together Michael and I teach at conferences both nationally and internationally and give seminars and retreats on related topics.
-I had three children, Joshua, Bella and Benjamin and three step-children, MaryAnna, Claire and Ruth, including three step-grandchildren Elliot, Finn and Alex.
+I had three children, Joshua, Bella and Benjamin and three step-children, MaryAnna, Claire and Ruth, including four step-grandchildren Elliot, Finn, Alex and Tilly.